motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

     ![figure 9](./img/spark_defaults.png)

-    For the *c4* machines family, it apparently determines the number of executors in a way that each will have 4 vCores assigned.
+    For the *c4* machines family, which is supposed to be compute optimized, it apparently determines the number of executors in a way that each will have 4 vCores assigned.

     ![figure 10](./img/default_executors.png)

     So for *c4.8xlarge*, *c4.4xlarge*, *c4.2xlarge* it creates 9, 4, 2 executors per machine respectively.

+    For the *m5* family which serve as *general purpose*, it opts to always have 2vCores assigned to each executor.

-    For the *r5* family, which is supposed to be memory optimized for instance ite creates 1 exectuore per vCore as it can manage to assign proper amount of memory to it anyway.
+    For the *r5* family, which is supposed to be memory optimized for instance it creates 1 exectuore per vCore and so it’ll not be able to take advantage of running multiple tasks in the same JVM.
+Maybe that's the reason it didn't perform that well for us.

     All the results to this point, were obtained using the deafult EMR configuration.